 Travel insurance after a cancer diagnosis

 Routine travel insurance policies may exclude any risks associated with your cancer or exclude you because you have cancer.
 However, there are more specialist policies available.
-If you are travelling to Europe you can get a free European Health Insurance Card (EHIC) available via the NHS which allows you to receive medical cover on the same basis as a citizen of the country that you are visiting; having one may be a condition of your insurance or reduce your premium.
+If you are travelling to Europe you can get a free Global Health Insurance Card (GHIC) available via the NHS which allows you to access state healthcare for a reduced cost or sometimes for free; having one may be a condition of your insurance or reduce your premium.
 Private clinics abroad can be expensive, while a public facility needs to be clear that they are treating you on the same basis as a local citizen.

 Life and illness insurance for cancer patients